ircv3/ircv3-specifications/extensions/oper-tag.md

 The tag MUST be added by the ircd to all commands sent by a user (e.g. PRIVMSG, MODE, NOTICE, and all others) and numeric replies sent on behalf of the user.

-Servers supporting this capabilty MAY be configured to restrict visibility of this tag or its value.
+Servers supporting this capability MAY be configured to restrict visibility of this tag or its value.

 ## Example